 The key to making the best version of a s’mores cookie is to not over bake the dough!
 Remember, the cookie goes back into the oven twice after the initial bake for 2 minutes and then 1 additional minute.
 I like using one of my favorite cereals, Golden Grahams in this recipe instead of graham crackers.
 The slightly crunchy piece of Golden Graham in the dough is a fun addition to this cookie!

 If you love a HUGE piece of graham cracker in your cookie, try Female Foodie’s Mackle’smore Cookie with a whole slab of Graham cracker baked underneath the cookie dough!
-This cookie was made famous with home cooks when the owner of Hello Robin in Seattle shared her recipe with Brooke of Female Foodie.
+This cookie was made famous with home cooks when the owner of Hello Robin in Seattle shared her recipe with (my daughter!)
+Brooke of Female Foodie.

 The perfect blend of graham cracker, marshmallow, cookie dough and chocolate in one gooey cookie!